 - The main army marched from Verden to Walle where it encamped in two lines.

 - At dawn, Monteynard deployed in order of battle in front of the village of Unterstedt and the Allies retired on Gyhum, a place surrounded by marshes, leaving only garrisons at Rotenburg and Ottersberg.
 Monteynard asked for a reinforcement of 40 grenadier coys, all the Grenadiers Royaux and Carabiniers and 12 pieces.

 - At 7:00 a.m., Richelieu arrived in front of Rotenburg with the requested reinforcements.
-He ordered to re-establish the broken bridges across the Wumme while sending M. de Wurmser over a dam with some grenadier coys.
-Caraman Dragons passed the march on the right of the French positions.
+He ordered that the broken bridges across the Wumme be rebuilt while sending M. de Wurmser over a dam with some grenadier coys.
+Caraman Dragons passed the marsh on the right of the French positions.

 - Broglie advanced on Ottersberg and forced the Allies to evacuate the place, abandoning their artillery.

-- The Allies precipitously evacuated Rotenburg after nailing their guns and breaking their carriages.
+- The Allies precipitously evacuated Rotenburg after spiking their guns and breaking their carriages.
 The bridges were not yet rebuilt and the French could not pursue them.

 On September 1

 - The main army remained at Walle.

 - M. de Saint-Pern was at Rotenburg with the grenadiers and carabiniers, sending M. de Poyanne forward with a detachment.

 On September 2, another courier arrived from Cumberland in Vienna, asking for the empress's intercession to obtain a ceasefire with Richelieu's Army.